 Follow the Update the Bootloader instructions on the ESPRESSObin wiki (if you have problems getting it to recognize a SD card, try the USB stick method; it can still be a little fickle and might need to be retried a few times).

-The OpenWRT website has snapshots and releases for the ESPRESSObin.
+The OpenWRT website has a stable release for the ESPRESSObin.

 globalscale-espressobin-ext4-sdcard.img.gz and verify it against the sha512 checksum.

-Insert the microSD card that OpenWRT will live on, and write it out, carefully noting the block device:
+Insert the microSD card that OpenWRT will live on, and write the image out, carefully noting the block device:

 sudo lsblk # [ ... locate your microSD card's sd[a|b|c|e|f] block device ... ] # [ ... dmesg can also give hints as to what was just plugged in, if on Linux ...]